Vegetarian Shepherd’s Pie is a show-stopping dish featuring a delicious medley of vegetables, a flavorful gravy, and the best mashed potatoes on top.

 • Olive Oil, Garlic, Onion, Carrots, Celery: Sautéed together for a flavorful foundation.

-• Cremini Mushrooms: Add meaty texture.
+• Cremini Mushrooms: Adds a meaty texture.
+I love using baby bella or crimini.

 • Seasonings (Thyme, Italian Seasoning, Paprika, Salt, Pepper, Bay Leaves): Enhance overall flavor.